 Now that we have calculated the landed manufacturing cost, we can make realistic estimates on what the suggested retail price should be.

-Figure 4 – Sample report showing estimates for the suggested retail price.
+Figure 9 – Estimates for the suggested retail price.

 You first need to know there are two general ways to sell a new product.
 One way is to sell it through your website directly to the consumer.
 You would buy the product from the manufacturer and sell it directly to the consumer.